 - Frequently Asked Questions

-If you are not building a new site, your current customers are an invaluable resource for keyword research.
+If you have an existing site your current customers are an invaluable resource for keyword research.
 Find out how they discovered your site, what terms they used if they came from a search engine.
-Also, questions frequently asked your customer service team is a great resource for creating additional content on your site.
+Also, questions frequently asked to your customer service team is a great resource for creating additional content on your site.

-We are often approached by businesses with this particular challenge.
-They want to:
+We are often approached by businesses with this challenge; they want to:

 - Reduce the number of calls to customer service.